jesseniagonzalezv/App-Segmentation/README.md

 - Click on analyze and wait for the download window.
 - The CSV downloaded will contain the images names and labels.

-> NOTA: You can also use POSTMAN for the payload.
+> NOTE: You can also use POSTMAN for the payload.
 Just make sure to put the KEY: upload_file when you input the json file, and the METHOD: POST.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.